barreyro/women-who-code-challenges/reddit/questions.md

 [ ]HARD: Given a 2D array of 1s and 0s, count the number of "islands of 1s" (e.g. groups of connecting 1s)

 Strings
-[ ]Find the first non-repeated character in a String
-[ ]Reverse a String iteratively and recursively
+[bf]Find the first non-repeated character in a String [ ]Reverse a String iteratively and recursively
 [ ]Determine if 2 Strings are anagrams
 [ ]Check if String is a palindrome